smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### TERRA_ENABLED

-> 🚧 Not intended for use on mainnet.
+> 🚧 Not intended for use on the Terra mainnet.

 - Default: `"false"`